thycotic/dsv-docs/product/16-quick-links/index.md

 # Quick Links

-For your convenience, this pages lists commonly used links so you don’t need to remember which page you were on when you saw the link.
+For your convenience, this page lists commonly used links related to DevOps Secrets Vault.

 The tables show friendly links on the left with the unadorned URL on the right, in case you need to write the link down, read it to somebody, or prefer to know just where the link goes before using it.